daniel41silva05/Cafeteria_Management_ISEP/documentation/user_stories/us_007/readme.md

 ### 4. Integration/Demonstration

 - To test the bootstrap process, simply run the script: *./run-bootstrap*
-- To manually deactivate user, you must run the script *./run-backoffice*, log in with a user who is an Admin, and click on the Deactivate User option.
+- To manually list users, you must run the script *./run-backoffice*, log in with a user who is an Admin, and click on the List Users option.